Financial Remedies Practice is firmly established as the essential, specialist reference for all family financial remedy practitioners.

 The Commentary is written by the team responsible for both At A Glance and @eGlance so you can be confident that the guidance is current, trusted and insightful.

 Crucially, and unlike other books on the topic, Financial Remedies Practice provides unrivalled coverage of myriad decisions and developments under the CPR that now mirror many of the key aspects of financial remedies practice, such as injunctions, relief from sanctions, costs and general case management.

-This 8th edition has been revised and rewritten to incorporate developments from the last 12 months.
-Crucial changes include the emergence of two sets of Family Procedure (Amendment) Rules, allowing for the anticipated recalibration of the former ‘Shorter Procedure’ to the new ‘Fast Track’ and the President's announcement that the ‘Financial Remedies Courts’ scheme will be extended to other regions.
+This 9th edition has been revised and rewritten to incorporate developments from the last 12 months.
+Crucial changes include the extension of the ‘Financial Remedies Courts’ pilot scheme to virtually all of the jurisdiction.

-Key cases from the last 12 months, including De Gafforj v de Gafforj (Appeal: Hadkinson Order) and Barton v Wright Hassall are also analysed in the comprehensively rewritten Commentary.
+Key cases from the last 12 months, including Akhmedova and Potanin, are also analysed in the comprehensively rewritten Commentary.

 This breadth of coverage and the expertise of the authors means that Financial Remedies Practice should be on the shelf in every family law library.